GUI Desktop Manual

 2. Simulation Diagnostics

-Purpose: Validate your dataset and identify regions where the physics solver failed to provide sufficient coverage or converged poorly.
+Purpose: Validate your dataset, detect input correlations, and identify regions where the physics solver failed to provide sufficient coverage or converged poorly.

 1. Upload Data: Upload the CSV containing your completed simulation results.